moq-wg/moq-transport/draft-ietf-moq-transport.md

 If ContentExists is not 1 and Largest Group ID and Largest Object ID are not available, a relay SHOULD forward the Fetch with the 0x2 Fetch Type upstream.

-1. For Subscribes with a Filter Type of AbsoluteStart or AbsoluteRange:
-* Fetch Start Group: max(Largest Group ID, Subscribe Start Group) - Previous Group Count
+* Fetch Start Group: Resolved Subscribe Start Group - Previous Group Count
 * Fetch Start Object: 0

+If Resolved Subscribe Start Object is 0:
-* Fetch End Group: the maximum of Largest Group ID and Subscribe Start Group
+* Fetch End Group: Resolved Subscribe Start Group - 1
-* Fetch End Object:
+* Fetch End Object: 0 (all objects in the group)

-  * Largest Object ID if Largest Group > Subscribe Start Group
-  * Subscribe Start Object otherwise
+Else, if Resolved Subscribe Start Object is 1 or more:

-2. For Subscribes with a Filter Type of LatestObject or LatestGroup:
-* Fetch Start Group: Largest Group ID - Previous Group Count
-* Fetch Start Object: 0
-* Fetch End Group: Largest Group ID
+* Fetch End Group: Resolved Subscribe Start Group
-* Fetch End Object: Largest Object ID
+* Fetch End Object: Resolved Subscribe Start Object

+If Fetch End Group < Fetch Start Group no Fetch will be generated.
+(TODO: How can we signal this?)

 A Joining Fetch MUST be sent in ascending group order.